 Column Description Name The name of the user.
 Email Address The email address of the user.
 Default Language The default language in which the Lionbridge App interface is displayed for the user.
 If the user is a site administrator, who can access the functionality described in this guide, then this is the language in which the CloudBroker interface is displayed for this user.
+Token A checkmark indicates whether this user has an active token for authentication to Eloqua.
 Teams The teams to which this user belongs.
 The team determines which source and target languages the user can send out for translation and the translation providers to which the user can send the content.
 Site Admin A checkmark indicates whether this user is a site administrator.
 Site administrators can access CloudBroker to set up the Lionbridge App, as described in this guide.

-Eloqua Super User A checkmark indicates whether this user is an Eloqua superuser.
+Column Description Eloqua Super User A checkmark indicates whether this user is an Eloqua superuser.
 If a user who submitted a translation job does not have sufficient permissions to return the translated content to Eloqua, then the App uses the Eloqua superuser's credentials to return translated content to Eloqua.
+Last Login The time and date when the user last logged into the App, in the following format: YYYY-MM-DD hh:mm:ss AM/PM